berbaquero/CanvasSlider/README.md

 # Canvas Slider

-A small Image Slider rendered on `<canvas>` and only draggable through the mouse pointer.
+A small Image Slider rendered on `<canvas>` and only draggable through the mouse cursor.

 # How it works